snonux/foo.zone/gemfeed/2011-05-07-perl-daemon-service-framework.md

 # Path to the pidfile
 daemon.pidfile=./run/perldaemon.pid

-# Each module should run every runinterval seconds
+# Each module should run every run interval seconds
 daemon.modules.runinterval=3

-# Path to the alive file (is touched every loopinterval seconds, usable to monitor)
+# Path to the alive file (is touched every loop interval seconds, usable for monitoring)
 daemon.alivefile=./run/perldaemon.alive

 # Specifies the working directory